 Many backpackers and hostels have sales binders with anywhere between 20 and 50 vehicles listed for sale.
 Most of these seem to be overpriced and extremely old (high kilometers), but there likely are some gems as well.

 Don’t bite on the first one just because it is available.
 Even if campervans are selling quickly, it is important to feel good about the purchase.
 Waiting may turn out better options or a better deal.

-Most likely all vehicles sold require cash payment.
-Unless you have a NZ bank account or bank account in the same home country where bank transfers are easy, cash will be necessary.
+Most likely all vehicles sold need cash payment.
+Unless you have an NZ bank account or bank account in the same home country where bank transfers are easy, cash will be necessary.
 Make sure enough cash is accessible when beginning a vehicle search.